wavemaker/docs/learn/how-tos/dynamic-form.md

 ## Dynamic Form Workflow

-1. Third-party/Backend Developers, create the API that returns the metadata for a form.
+1. Third-party/Backend Developers, create the API that returns the metadata for a Form.
 It is shared with WaveMaker developers to create a Dynamic Form.
 2. WaveMaker developers work on User Interface (UI) to create the required Dynamic Form with the received metadata.
 3. The end user can use the created Dynamic Form to provide the responses.